Vets-Who-Code/web-curriculum/modules/command-line/advanced-features/job-control.md

 - Always know what jobs are running (`jobs`).
 - Be careful when using `kill` as it forcibly stops processes.
 - Use `SIGTERM` before `SIGKILL` to allow processes to clean up.

----

-Save this Markdown content as `AdvancedJobControl.md` for an in-depth, intermediate guide on job control in the command line.